Why study Criminology?

-Criminology is about defining and responding to crime (including organized crime, terrorism, corporate and state crime).
+Criminology is about defining and responding to crime.
 As a criminology student, you will also delve into crime prevention, systems of regulation and punishment, policing, prisons, corrections, restorative justice, and human rights.
 You will gain an understanding of criminality, the social construction of crime, criminal justice policies & politics.

 The Saint Mary’s approach

 Our Criminology program provides a comprehensive curriculum taught by a diverse, student-focused faculty.
 Our faculty members are involved in numerous research projects and work with a variety of community partners, and government agencies, both locally and internationally.

 - Child and youth worker

 - Police officer